Vizzuality/science-data-engineer-challenge/README.md

 #### Optional Goals

-If you want to go the extra mile and surprise us:
+ If you feel confident, want to go the extra mile, show us more skills, and surprise us, you can add all/some of the points below:

 - Share an initial exploration of the input datasets with some visualization in a notebook or similar medium.
 - A map with the results.